PeterMarshall29/book1/_sources/jupyternotebooks/for_loops.md

 ````
 This code behaves identically to `while(true){}`.
 ## Single Commands
-If there is only a single statement i.e. not a whole code block of statements, then the statement can simply be placed after for-statement, and closed with;
+If there is only a single statement i.e. not a whole code block of statements, then the statement can simply be placed after for-statement, and closed with `;`.
 ````{code_example-start}
 :label: examples4
 :class: dropdown